Sosúa, Cabarete and the island of Hispaniola

 In Cabarete in “LAX” or “Casita de Papi” you can eat directly at the beautiful main beach while watching the kite and windsurfers.
 “Mojito Bar” offers great sandwiches and fresh juices at a decent price.

 If you want to immerse yourself in the local culture, be able to talk and interact with local people, you should be able to speak some Spanish.
 Due to tourism, many Dominicans in Sosúa city center speak some English.
 But as soon as you get out of town, you may find it more difficult to get around.
 Besides that you will miss a great part of the local culture when not be able to communicate.

-At IIC Spanish School in Sosúa there are on-site and online courses available to learn Dominican Spanish and Standard Spanish, in mini-groups and as private classes, starting every Monday on all Spanish levels, from a complete beginner-level up to advanced classes.
+At IIC Spanish School in Sosúa there are on-site and online group courses and private classes starting every Monday on all Spanish levels, from a complete beginner-level up to advanced classes.
 You can have a look at the different Spanish course types here.
-The school has a second campus in Santo Domingo and holds international accreditations in the US and in Germany.

 Dominicans love music and dance.
 Of all the rhythms that have enriched their cultural heritage, the Merengue and the slower Bachata are the collective expression of the Dominican soul.